safednn-nasa/DNN-Prophecy/examples/Readme.md

 Example notebooks demonstrating the use of Prophecy for classification and regression models.

+Note: https://github.com/safednn-nasa/ProphecyPlus.git is ALIAS of https://github.com/safednn-nasa/DNN-Prophecy.git
+Please clone the repository into a local folder with name ProphecyPlus, before executing the notebooks.

 1. Prophecy_Tool_MNIST.ipynb: Demonstrates the use of Prophecy to extract different types of rules for a CNN for MNIST.
 It also demonstrates the use of the Marabou tool to prove rules and use of attribution to determine input pixels impacting a rule.

 2. ACASX_ProphecyTool.ipynb: Demostrates use of Prophecy to extract rules for the ACASXU (Airborne Collision Avoidance System for Unmanned Aircraft) model https://arxiv.org/pdf/2011.05174.
 Demonstrates use of Marabou to prove the rules.